drvinceknight/cfm/nbs/chapters/02-algebra/main.md

 #### Why do I sometimes see `from sympy import *`?

 There a number of resources available from which you can learn to use Sympy.
-In some isntances you will not see `import sympy` but instead you will see `from sympy import *`.
+In some instances you will not see `import sympy` but instead you will see `from sympy import *`.

 **This it not a good way to do it.**